alecbrightman/git-tutorial/README.md

-# Git and Github tutoral
+# Git and Github tutorial

 Change this file to add your name below:

-IM COOL
+- IM COOL